 The Hillcrest School will commit to securing an alternative form of education if a student is suspended for more than five consecutive school days for the one incident or consecutive suspensions that last for more than five consecutive school days.
 For example, the student may be required to attend another school to work in isolation for the remainder of the term of the suspension.
-Appropriate school work will be set for students to complete via ClassCharts and will be marked by teachers during the first five days of the exclusion.
+Appropriate schoolwork will be set for students to complete via ClassCharts and will be marked by teachers.

 A suspension can also be for parts of the school day.
 For example, if a student's behaviour at lunchtime is disruptive, they may be suspended from the school premises for the duration of the lunchtime period.

 Lunchtime detentions are counted as half a school day.